ecupaio/dcgffl/_events/recreation-league-playoffs-and-afterparty-1.md

 ![](/img/wundergarten-logo.png)

-Come celebrate with the recreation players at Wunder Garten, official venue of the recreation league afterparty, after the games on Friday, Nov.
-5, starting at 9:30pm!
+Come celebrate with the recreation players at Wunder Garten, official venue of the recreation league afterparty, after the games on Friday, May 6, starting at 9pm!